Skip to Content

 You can see the limitations with trusts.
 For protection, you must use an irrevocable trust, relinquish control, and beneficial interest, and still your trust assets may be seized as a fraudulent transfer.
 Trusts are also set aside when a court concludes that a trust is a sham or that the grantor retained de facto control over the trust.

-The irrevocable trust for asset protection imposes a heavy price that most people want to avoid.
+The irrevocable trust for Asset Protection imposes a heavy price that most people want to avoid.
 They want less draconian ways to become lawsuit-proof.

 An irrevocable trust can make sense when: